AhmedARadwan/CudaMem/README.md

 CudaSmartPointers is a C++ library that provides smart pointers for managing memory on CUDA-enabled devices.
 It includes implementations of both unique and shared pointers, allowing you to efficiently allocate, deallocate, and transfer data between the host and device memory.

+## Prerequisities
+Tested with:
+- CUDA 11.1
+- GCC 7.5

 ## Installation

 To install CudaSmartPointers, follow these steps: